 Whole grains, such as brown rice, quinoa, and oatmeal are good sources of fiber and nutrients; and have a low glycemic load making them good food choices.
 Processed food labels make it very confusing to understand whole grains.
 For example, "whole wheat bread" is made in many different ways, and some are not that different from white bread in its blood sugar impact (glycemic load).
 The same is true for whole grain pasta, it's still pasta.
 Whole grains have less of an impact on blood sugar because of the lower glycemic load.
 Choose whole grains that are still in their grain form like brown rice and quinoa, or look at the fiber content on the nutrition label.
-For example, a "good" whole grain bread will have 3+ grams of fiber per slice.
+For example, a "good" whole grain high-fiber bread will have 3+ grams of fiber per slice.

 Starchy vegetables that are good sources of nutrients like vitamin C, and that are higher in carbohydrates than green vegetables, but lower in carbs than refined grains.
 They can be eaten in moderation.
 Starchy vegetables include:

 The above starchy vegetables are best eaten in smaller portions (1 cup) as part of a combination meal that includes protein and plant-based fat.

 Non-starchy vegetables, such as green vegetables, can be eaten in abundance.
 These foods have limited impact on blood sugar, and also have many health benefits, so eat up!
 Almost everyone can eat more vegetables - we need at least five servings a day.